globocom/pluct/README.md

 Limitations
 -----------

-*pluct* is an experimental project. has its limitations:
+*pluct* is an experimental project. its limitations:

 * partial support for draft 4.